Budgeting and money management

 Make your money stretch

-It is important to work out your student budget before you start your studies to see whether you have enough money to live on.
-Once you arrive at UWE Bristol, you will need to update your budget with the actual amounts that you receive and spend.
+The first step is to draw up and keep to a realistic budget.
+If you don’t have a budget you’ll probably become confused over how much money you have coming in and out.
+It’s important to work out your student budget before you start your studies to see whether you have enough money to live on.
+Once you arrive at UWE Bristol, you’ll need to update your budget with the actual amounts that you receive and spend.

 A typical student budget

 The budget below is based on a student renting accommodation for the ten months (40 weeks) of the academic year (eg between September and June).